-We establish \textit{sharp} bilinear and multilinear eigenfunction estimates for the Laplace–Beltrami operator on the standard three-sphere $\mathbb{S}^3$, eliminating the logarithmic loss that has persisted in the literature since the pioneering work of Burq, Gérard, and Tzvetkov over twenty years ago.
+We establish sharp bilinear eigenfunction estimates for the Laplace–Beltrami operator on the standard three-sphere $\mathbb{S}^3$, eliminating the logarithmic loss that has persisted in the literature since the pioneering work of Burq, Gérard, and Tzvetkov over twenty years ago.
 This completes the theory of multilinear eigenfunction estimates on the standard spheres.
-Our approach relies on viewing $\mathbb{S}^3$ as the compact Lie group $\mathrm{SU}(2)$ and exploiting its representation theory, especially the properties of \mbox{Clebsch–Gordan} coefficients.

-Motivated by applications to the energy-critical nonlinear Schr\"odinger equation (NLS) on $\mathbb{R} \times \mathbb{S}^3$, we also prove a refined Strichartz estimate of mixed-norm type $L^\infty_{x_2}L^4_{t,x_1}$ on the cylindrical space $\mathbb{R}_{x_1} \times \mathbb{T}_{x_2}$, adapted to certain spectrally localized functions.
-The argument relies on a combination of precise measure estimates and a novel \textit{kernel decomposition method}.
-As an additional application, this method can be used to establish the \textit{sharp} $L^4$-Strichartz estimate for the hyperbolic Schr\"odinger equation on $\mathbb{R}\times\mathbb{T}$.
+Our approach relies on viewing $\mathbb{S}^3$ as the compact Lie group $\mathrm{SU}(2)$ and exploiting its representation theory.
+Motivated by applications to the energy-critical nonlinear Schr\"odinger equation (NLS) on $\mathbb{R} \times \mathbb{S}^3$, we also prove a refined anisotropic Strichartz estimate on the cylindrical space $\mathbb{R}_{x_1} \times \mathbb{T}_{x_2}$ of $L^\infty_{x_2}L^4_{t,x_1}$-type, adapted to certain spectrally localized functions.
+The argument relies on multiple sharp measure estimates and a robust kernel decomposition method.
 Combining these two key ingredients, we derive a refined bilinear Strichartz estimate on $\mathbb{R} \times \mathbb{S}^3$, which in turn yields small-data global well-posedness for the above mentioned NLS in the energy space.

 \parindent = 10pt \parskip = 8pt